syncfusion-content/winui-docs/winui/Cartesian-Charts/Trackball.md

 # Trackball in WinUI Chart (SfCartesianChart)

 The trackball allows you to track a data point closer to the cursor position.
-The x values are determined from the position of the vertical line in the axis and y values are determined from the points touching the vertical line in the series.
+The x-values are determined from the position of the vertical line on the axis, and y-values are determined from the points touching the vertical line in the series.

 ## Define Trackball